coinflex-exchange/v2/source/includes/_v3_restapi.md

 ```

 <aside class="notice">
-API keys linked to the main account can get all account transfers,
+API keys linked to the parent account can get all account transfers,
 while API keys linked to a sub-account can only see transfers where the sub-account is either the "fromAccount" or "toAccount".
 </aside>